Ian-Blanshard/MP3-Climbing-Log/README.md

 ## Deployment

-This project was developed using Microsoft Visual Studio Code, committed to Git and pushed to GitHub using the terminal with in VScode.
+This project was developed using Microsoft Visual Studio Code, committed to Git and pushed to GitHub using the terminal with in VS code.

 The final Live version of site is hosted on Heroku and can be found [here]()